Aaron Bruce

 Aaron Michael Bruce (born 19 December 1984) is an Australian former professional basketball player who played four seasons in the National Basketball League (NBL).
-He played college basketball for Baylor University before playing in the NBL for the Adelaide 36ers and the Sydney Kings.
+He played college basketball for the Baylor Bears before playing in the NBL for the Adelaide 36ers and Sydney Kings.

 Early life and career

 Born in Birchip, Victoria, Bruce attended Horsham College in nearby Horsham, where he graduated in 2002.
 He grew up playing for the Horsham Hornets.

 In 2002 and 2003, Bruce attended the Australian Institute of Sport (AIS) in Canberra, where he played for the AIS men's team in the South East Australian Basketball League (SEABL).

 Bruce signed a National Letter of Intent with Baylor University in November 2003.